WilliamLuppi/DURNFT-Minting-Dapp/README.md

 That's it! you're done.

-If you have any problems pls feel free to ask for help in our <a href="https://discord.gg/Fe579jP8Pr">Discord</a>
+If you have any problems pls feel free to ask for help in our [🐶 Discord](https://discord.gg/Fe579jP8Pr)